frankyonnetti/responder/README.md

 RWD Browser Built on Electron

-Messing with electron to see is I can build a multi-window preview browser.
+Messing around with [electron](http://electron.atom.io) to see if I can build a multi-viewport preview browser.

 ![Image of browser](resources/screen-shot-11-13-2015.png)